MODatUniSA/mod-fast-style-transfer/README.md

 ## Setup

 Clone this repository.
-Then run:
+Then run (you may need to sudo docker...):
 ```bash
 # Build the docker image
 $ docker build -t fast-style-transfer .